Chop Chop Tree logo

 Mansfield, TX (76063)

-Confirm the company carries liability insurance covering property damage and worker injuries.
-Texas does not require state licensing for tree services, making insurance verification critical.
-Check for ISA certified arborists on staff and positive references from Arlington or Naval Air Station JRB area properties.
-Verify the company owns proper equipment rather than renting unfamiliar machinery.
+Make sure the company has liability insurance that covers both property damage and worker injuries.
+Since Texas does not require a state license for tree services, insurance is especially important.
+It also helps to confirm that the business has ISA certified arborists on staff and can provide solid references from properties in Arlington or near Naval Air Station JRB.
+Ask whether the company owns its equipment rather than relying on rented machinery they may not know well.

-Fort Worth offers curbside brush collection on designated days for smaller amounts.
-The city operates a recycling center accepting yard waste and larger tree debris loads.
-Many tree services include debris hauling and mulching in their pricing.
-Some companies offer discounted rates if homeowners keep mulched wood for landscaping use around their property.
+For smaller amounts of brush, Fort Worth provides curbside collection on scheduled days.
+The city also has a recycling center that accepts yard waste and larger tree debris.
+Many tree companies include hauling and mulching as part of their service.
+Some also offer a lower price if you want to keep the mulch for use around your own property.

-Bradford pears have weak branch structures that fail during storms common to Fort Worth.
-Arizona ash trees suffer from borers and decline rapidly in local clay soil.
-Weeping willows demand excessive water and damage foundations.
-Silver maples have aggressive roots that infiltrate sewer lines throughout older neighborhoods near Haltom City and Bedford.
+Bradford pears are a poor choice because their branches break easily in the storms that often hit Fort Worth.
+Arizona ash trees tend to struggle with borers and decline quickly in local clay soil.
+Weeping willows need a lot of water and can damage foundations.
+Silver maples are another concern because their aggressive roots can work into sewer lines, especially in older neighborhoods near Haltom City and Bedford.

-Homeowners can safely remove small dead branches under two inches diameter using proper pruning tools.
-Maintain mulch rings around tree bases to retain moisture during Fort Worth's hot summers.
-Monitor for pest activity and soil cracks indicating watering needs.
-Clear debris from around trunks after storms.
-Schedule professional inspections annually to catch structural problems early before they become hazardous.
+Homeowners can usually handle small dead branches that are under two inches in diameter if they use the right pruning tools.
+Adding mulch around the base of trees helps hold moisture during Fort Worth’s hot summers.
+Watch for pest activity and cracking soil, both of which can signal watering needs.
+After storms, clear debris away from trunks and limbs.
+An annual professional inspection is still a good idea to catch structural problems before they become dangerous.